AOP mentoring programme

-Can you offer your time and experience to support a pre-registration student or newly-qualified optometrist work towards their development goals during a crucial stage in their career?
+Can you offer your time and experience to support a pre-registration, newly-qualified or locum optometrist develop their skills and work through their professional challenges?

 Sharing knowledge and expertise is fundamental to our career progression and benefits the wider profession.
-By offering this programme as part of our existing professional-development and support services, we hope to assist pre-registration students and newly-qualified members to prosper in their chosen careers, and provide more experienced members with an enlightening and rewarding opportunity.
+By offering this programme as part of our existing professional-development and support services, we hope to assist pre-registration, newly-qualified and locum optometrist members to prosper in their chosen careers, and provide more experienced members with an enlightening and rewarding opportunity.

 Q1.
 What is the AOP Mentoring Programme?

-The AOP Mentoring Programme is an opportunity for our pre-registration student and newly-qualified members to receive additional, impartial support from more experienced members.
+The AOP Mentoring Programme is an opportunity for our pre-registration, newly-qualified and locum members to receive additional, impartial support from more experienced members.
 By working together on specific developmental goals, mentees can develop skills and confidence, and gain new professional insights.

 Similarly, mentors can engage with the profession in a new way, use their knowledge to help younger peers during a crucial stage in their career, and gain new connections and perspectives.

 Q2.
 Who are AOP mentors?

-Mentors are qualified and experienced AOP member volunteers who want to use their professional experience to support and coach pre-registration students and newly-qualified optometrists.
+Mentors are qualified and experienced AOP member volunteers who want to use their professional experience to support and coach pre-registration, newly-qualified and locum optometrists.

 Q3.
 What does being an AOP mentor involve?

-Mentors create an online profile on our mentoring platform and are matched with a pre-registration student or newly-qualified ‘mentee’ to support for a three month period, helping them to reach their developmental goals.
+Mentors create an online profile on our mentoring platform and are matched with a pre-registration, newly-qualified or locum optometrist ‘mentee’ to support for a three month period.
+During this period, the mentor's role is to help their mentee to reach their developmental goals or work through a particular professional challenge.

 Mentors must have been qualified for over a year prior to applying to become a mentor and cannot be on a student or newly-qualified membership grade.
 Mentors are also asked to select at least three areas of expertise where they can offer meaningful support to their mentee.

 We recommend meeting with your mentee, via a method of your choice, once a week.
 Your first meeting with your mentee will be used to agree how, where, and how often you work together.